King Abdulaziz Center for World Culture: Museums

 The museum is situated on four levels and is arranged thematically into four galleries: contemporary art, Saudi heritage, Islamic civilization, and natural history and human ecology.
 The contemporary art, heritage and Islamic civilization galleries operate non-permanent displays and change their exhibitions on a regular basis.
 From 2018 to 2020, the Islamic civilization gallery hosted an exhibition of Islamic art in conjunction with the Los Angeles County Museum of Art.

 Film screenings

 Ithra Cinema is one of the first to be operational in the Kingdom of Saudi Arabia.
 It displays a mix of movies, including popular international features, documentaries and independent arthouse-style features.
 Ithra also seeks to develop the Saudi film industry, through workshops, funding and training.
 In 2020, some films funded by Ithra were shown on Netflix as part of a content-sharing deal.
 These films were Wasati, directed by Ali Kalthami; Is Sumyati Going to Hell?, directed by Mishaal Aljaser; and Predicament in Sight, directed by Faris Godos.

+Ithra has also produced the feature film Hajjan, which premiered at Toronto International Film Festival, and was directed by Yomeddine director Abu Bakr Shawky.
+The film is influenced by American Westerns and is a coming of age story about a young man's camel race in Saudi Arabia.